 The East Bronx History Forum’s first President and founder was author and historian Bill Twomey.
 He had written numerous books about Bronx history in addition to his popular “Do You Remember” articles which appeared weekly in the Bronx Times Reporter until 2012.
 Some of our founding members include, Thomas Casey, Tom Vasti, Nicholas DiBrino, Jorge Santiago, Carl Andersen, Mike Cronin, Mike Bozack, Don Gilligan, Bill Armstrong and the Huntington Free Library and Reading Room librarian, Cathy McChesney.
-The East Bronx History Forum (EBHF) meets the third Wednesday of every month at 7:30 pm in Westchester Square at the historic Huntington Free Library and Reading Room at 9 Westchester Square to specifically discuss the history of the East Bronx and the Bronx in general.
+The East Bronx History Forum (EBHF) now meets on the third Wednesday of every month at 7:30 pm in the lower church of St. Clare of Assisi in Morris Park located at 1027 Rhinelander Avenue to specifically discuss the history of the East Bronx and the Bronx in general.
 There are no formal meetings in July and August.
 During the recent Covid crisis, meetings had been held via ZOOM at 8 pm.
 Login information to the Zoom meetings are available on the front of our web page.

 Past topics that have been presented and discussed included: Trolley Cars and The Third Ave EL, The Morris Park Race Track, The Lindbergh Baby Kidnapping, City Island, Loreto Park, Bronx Hall of Fame, Catholic Protectory, Art of the Piccirelli’s, C. Paul Jennewein and other Bronx artists, Beers & Breweries, Bronx Woman in History, Lost Cemeteries, Pelham Bay Park during WWI, Morgan Powell’s Bronx River Sankofa, Freedomland and many others.
 Also included have been book readings and discussions from local authors, along with independent film productions and films made in the Bronx.
 The EBHF has hosted numerous Bronx Antique Roadshows, a popular favorite over the years presented during the month of June.